-- Offering modern, safe, and well-maintained housing for students, contributing to the availability of "quality healthy housing for all income levels," a key goal of Plan Cincinnati. - Increasing density in a walkable urban core and providing housing options near employment and educational opportunities, improving the pedestrian experience and connectivity to surrounding areas. - c.
+- "Provide a full spectrum of housing options and improve housing quality and affordability." (p.
+164)

+- "Improve the quality and number of moderate to high-income rental and homeowner units" (p.
+165)

+- "Focus revitalization on existing centers of activity" (p.
+86)

+- "Assemble...underutilized properties for development and expansion" and consider "[a]ccess to public transportation and "proximity to residential populations" "to pinpoint the locations with the highest likelihood of success" (p.
+119)

+- c.
 Site Description: Located at 2608-2622 Euclid Avenue, this project is ideally situated less than 0.25 miles from the University of Cincinnati's main campus and close to multiple public transit options, including four nearby bus stops.
 This prime location supports a walkable, transit-oriented lifestyle that is highly appealing to students.
-The site's spacious layout accommodates the development of 172 student housing units with extensive on-site amenities while blending seamlessly into the existing neighborhood.
+The site's spacious layout accommodates the development of approximately 180 student housing units with extensive on-site amenities while blending seamlessly into the existing neighborhood.
 The project will replace a defunct office building and inefficient single family homes, which will be demolished in preparation for construction.
-Positioned near Corryville's local businesses, the development will contribute to the vibrancy of the area while offering students a secure, well-connected place to live, study, and thrive. - d.
-Proposed Land Use: The proposed land use includes: - i.
-172 units, consisting of: - Studios: 18 units - 1 Bedroom: 23 units - 2 Bedroom: 47 units - 2 Bedroom TH: 1 unit - 4 Bedroom: 62 units - 4 Bedroom TH: 21 units - ii.
-174 on-site parking spaces underneath a podium. - iii.
-Amenities, including a pool, co-working areas, fitness center, and study rooms for residents. - e.
-Amenities: The development will offer a variety of amenities designed to support students in both their academic and personal pursuits.
-These amenities will include a pool for relaxation and leisure, a modern co-working area and dedicated study rooms to foster productivity and collaboration, and a fully equipped fitness center to help residents maintain a balanced and healthy lifestyle. - f.
-Building Height and Configuration: Incorporating valuable feedback from the community, the proposal balances critical student housing needs while respecting the neighborhood's character with:
+Positioned near Corryville's local businesses, the development will contribute to the vibrancy of the area while offering students a secure, well-connected place to live, study, and thrive.

+- d.
+Proposed Land Use: The proposed land use includes:

+- i.
+Approximately 180 units, consisting of:

+- Studios: 21 units

+- 1 Bedroom: 24 units

+- 2 Bedroom: 52 units

+- 2 Bedroom Townhouse: 1 unit

+- 4 Bedroom: 63 units

+- 4 Bedroom Townhouse: 19 units

+- ii.
+Approximately 214 on-site vehicle parking spaces underneath a podium (increased from the originally proposed 173 spaces). - iii.
+Approximately 203 bicycle parking spaces (increased from the originally proposed 182 spaces). - iv.
+Amenities, including a pool, co-working areas, fitness center, and study rooms for residents.